sdinuka/ICCPS_REP_SUB221/README.txt

 ***** Virtual Machine details *****

-(***) A Virtual Machine installed with all the dependencies required for running the provided MATLAB scripts are given in the folder "ICCPS_REP_SUB221_VM.rar"
+(***) A Virtual Machine installed with all the dependencies required for running the provided MATLAB scripts is accessible through [6]

- (-) Virtual machine generated using VMWare Workstation (version 16.2.2)
+ (-) Virtual machine generated using VirtualBox (version 6.1)

- (-) Settings of the Host machine used for running the provided virtual machine: a workstation with Intel(R) Xeon(R) W-2145 CPU with 3.70GHz processor and 128GB memory installed with MS Windows 10.
+ (-) Settings of the Host machine used for running the provided virtual machine: a workstation with Intel(R) Xeon(R) W-2145 CPU with 3.70GHz processor and 128GB memory running MS Windows 10.

- (-) To import the virtual machine, first Unzip the folder "ICCPS_REP_SUB221_VM.rar" and then load the file "ICCPS_REP_SUB221" (File type: OVF-Open Virtualization Format Package) using VMWare Workstation (version 16.2.2 recommended)
+ (-) To import the virtual machine, first download and unzip the folder "ICCPS_REP_SUB221_VM.rar" at [6] and then import the file "ICCPS_REP_SUB221.ova" (File type: OVF-Open Virtualization Format Package) using VirtualBox

- (-) After loading the virtual machine provided in "ICCPS_REP_SUB221_VM.rar" Open MATLAB (already installed in the virtual machine) and navigate to the "ICCPC_REP_SUB221" folder to locate all the MATLAB scripts that are needed to generate the results given in [1].
+ (-) Open MATLAB installed in the virtual machine and navigate to the "ICCPC_REP_SUB221" folder to locate all the MATLAB scripts that are needed to generate the results given in [1].

 Note: You may freely redistribute and use this sample code, with or without modification, provided you include the original Copyright notice and use restrictions.